slowernews/wisdom-tldr/README.md

 > *'Winning isn’t everything, but wanting to win is.' -- Vince Lombardi*

+> *'Succeeding at mediocrity isn't a worthwhile life.'*

 > *'It’s hard to beat a person who never gives up.' -- Babe Ruth*

 > *'The greatest risk to a man is not that he aims too high and misses, but that he aims too low and hits.'*